 Overview of Saxon Math Curriculum

-Grade levels available in this curriculum span Kindergarten through Calculus.
-Each book builds on the book before it.
+Saxon offers homeschool math programs for grades pre-K-12.
+Each book in the curriculum builds on the book before it.
 There is some teacher preparation and participation required, especially in the early grades.
-Saxon is not a program that can be handed to a child to work completely independently.
+Saxon Math is not a program that can be handed to a child to work completely independently.
 It is, like many traditional text books, geared toward the visual learner.
 Each curriculum doesn't have to match up with your child's grade level, but they should be done in grade level order.

 Saxon Math 1

 The first grade curriculum uses the same format as the Kindergarten curriculum and builds on the skills learned there.
 For about $150 you can get the complete kit.
 Students will learn:

 - Ordinal position to tenths